tytydraco/yessleep/out/I_must_be_the_Worlds_Unluckiest_Robber_But_its_all_the_Drivers_fault.md

 His shoulders loosened a little, "Oh no. No, no, no. Don't worry.
 We won't have to stop.
 She's a crossing guard."

 No sooner had he finished before the galvanized steel poles stuck up from the ground around us, their yellow signs warned of children ahead and to reduce speeds in a school zone.
 The Driver beeped his horn twice as he sped up towards the crosswalk.
 Kids with their tiny backpacks were already in the street.
 A woman in a bright yellow reflective jacket holding a stop sign turned and looked at us in utter horror.
 The Driver smiled and waved.
-I watched as her mouth open, and I screamed for the both of us as the car slammed into her and proceeded to eat her under the hood as if she were being swallowed.
+I watched as her mouth opened.
+And then screamed for us both as the car slammed into the woman, and proceeded to eat her under the hood as if she were being swallowed.

 "This isn't real," I felt my lips form.